What to Expect and What to Pack

 How many people are in each raft?

-Depending on group size and which boats we use, we fit between 4 and 6 guests in each raft.
-As often as we can, we try to keep groups together in the same boat too.
+Depending on group size and which rafts we use, we fit between 4 and 6 guests in each paddle raft.
+As often as we can, we try to keep groups together in the same raft too.

 Can you accommodate dietary requests?

 Yes.
 With adequate advance notice, we can accommodate reasonable diet requests.
 These can be made when you complete your online waiver.